nidaqg/note-taker/README.md

 ## Installation

- To run the app from yuor local machinre, you must download all files and initial;ize the PORT from within the app folder using 'node server.js' in the command line.
-Once PORT has been initialized, app can be opened in browser by navigating to 'localhost:8080'.
+ To run the app from your local machine, you must download all files and initial;ize the PORT from within the app folder using 'npm start' in the command line.
+Once PORT has been initialized, app can be opened in browser by navigating to 'localhost:3001'.
  For an easier method of accessing the app, use the heroku link.

 ## Usage